 Does anyone miss vegan pistachio ice cream?
 It was me and my brother’s absolute favourite before we became vegan.
-I had vegan pistachio ice cream from a fantastic ice cream parlour in Berlin this summer, and you can imagine how disappointing it was to return to Norway where dairy free pistachio ice cream is impossible to get held of for some stupid reason.
+I had vegan pistachio ice cream from a fantastic ice cream parlour in Berlin this summer.
+Imagine how disappointing it was to return to Norway.
+Here dairy free pistachio ice cream is impossible to get held of for some stupid reason.
 (A bit easer now, in 2019 than back when this post was written)

 Luckily, I recently received my cookbook “The vegan scoop”, and guess what, it had a recipe for vegan pistachio ice cream!
-I was a bit skeptical, and not sure it would be as nice as the ice cream in the shops, but I had to try.
-I didn’t have all the ingredients, but I gave it a go anyway, added some chocolate chips, and the result was an amazing, authentic pistachio ice cream, and the world’s happiest siblings!
+I was a bit skeptical.
+Not sure it would be as nice as the ice cream in the shops, but I had to try.
+I didn’t have all the ingredients, but I gave it a go anyway and added some chocolate chips.
+The result was an amazing.
+Authentic pistachio ice cream, and the world’s happiest siblings!
 Here’s the recipe, with my own variations.

 PS: Next time I make this I’ll try adding arrowroot as well It’s supposed to give the ice cream even better consistency.
 I’ll be back with an update.